 She inspired her sons to keep her legacy — and her laughter — alive

 By their accounts in the documentary, Diana, Our Mother, her guidance in their formative years has helped Prince William and Prince Harry balance their public and private lives and allowed them to connect with people in an uncomplicated way.
 “She was very informal and really enjoyed the laughter and the fun,” William says.
 “But she understood there was a life going on outside the palace walls and she wanted us to understand that from a very young age.”

 Harry remembers her telling him, “You can be as naughty as you want, just don’t get caught.
 She made the decision that both of us were going to have as normal of a life as possible.
 If that meant sneaking us out for a burger or to the cinema or driving out on country roads in her old BMW with the top down and Enya playing, then so be it.”

-Both brothers have taken up numerous charitable causes and they use The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry as the main vehicle to pursue their philanthropic activities.
+Both brothers have taken up numerous charitable causes and they use The Royal Foundation as the main vehicle to pursue their philanthropic activities.
 The brothers recently did a video for the Heads Together campaign, aiming to change the conversation around mental health in which they admitted they had not talked enough about how their mother’s death affected them when they were younger.

 Right before she died, Diana took on the issue of landmines.
 She went to Bosnia where the landmines were and to war-torn countries in Africa.
 Just months before her death in 1997, Diana walked through an Angola minefield that was being cleared to call for an international ban on the devices.
 Three months after her visit, the Anti-Personnel Mine Ban Treaty was signed in Ottawa by 122 countries.
 To keep her promise to those affected, Harry, who is royal patron of the Halo Trust, an anti-landmine charity, recently called on world leaders to rid the world of land mines by 2025.